 We have added the logging into our handler code, now we want to check the logged events.
 It’s time for querying the event table.
 Each logged message contains:

-For complete list of event table columns, refer to the documentation.
+For a complete list of event table columns, refer to the documentation.
 Some of the columns are key-value pairs to store multiple attributes.
 You can extract them with similar queries:

 select